 9. Warranty and liability

-9.2 In case of non-conformity of the goods the Purchaser is entitled at its discretion, to either a repair or replacement product at the Seller’s cost.
+9.2 In case of non-conformity of the goods the Seller is entitled at its discretion, to either a repair or replacement product at the Seller’s cost.
 If the repair or replacement product fails, the Purchaser is entitled to reduce the purchase price by the value of the failed product or to terminate the contract in relation to the failed product.

 10.2 The contractual relationship shall be governed by the laws of the Federal Republic of Germany including the Convention on Contracts for the International Sale of Goods (CISG).

-10.4 Any controversy or claim arising under, out of, in connection with, or relating to this Agreement which cannot be resolved amicably shall be subject to the jurisdiction of the competent ordinary courts of Tuttlingen, Germany.
+10.4 Any controversy or claim arising under, out of, in connection with, or relating to this Agreement which can not be resolved amicably shall be subject to the jurisdiction of the competent ordinary courts of Tuttlingen, Germany.
 Nevertheless the Seller shall be entitled to sue the Purchaser at the competent court for Purchaser’s place of business.